anacrolix/btlink/README.md

 ### Safari

 Safari will hang on proxy CONNECT attempts if they respond with `Transfer-Encoding: chunked` (https://feedbackassistant.apple.com/feedback/9578066, possibly not publicly viewable).
+Safari does not seem to support HTTPS proxies.

 ### curl

 Does not appear to use the system keychain on MacOS.
 Passing `--proxy-cacert` and `--cacert` will let you specify a btlink CA file.

+## TODO

+ * Implement a secure channel to proxies for Safari.
+ * See if Firefox supports name constraints on intermediate CAs.
+ * Separate gateways and proxies.

+## Open questions

+ * Can we have a common root certificate shared by all gateways/proxies?
+ * Does Safari support SOCKS?
+Via PAC?
+ * Should the domain schema be collapsed so that a single wildcard certificate is sufficient?